confluentinc/cp-demo/README.md

 The use case is a streaming pipeline built around live edits to real Wikipedia pages.
 Wikimedia Foundation has IRC channels that publish edits happening to real wiki pages (e.g. #en.wikipedia, #en.wiktionary) in real time.
 Using [Kafka Connect](http://docs.confluent.io/current/connect/index.html), a Kafka source connector [kafka-connect-irc](https://github.com/cjmatta/kafka-connect-irc) streams raw messages from these IRC channels, and a custom Kafka Connect transform [kafka-connect-transform-wikiedit](https://github.com/cjmatta/kafka-connect-transform-wikiedit) transforms these messages and then the messages are written to Kafka.
 This demo uses [KSQL](https://github.com/confluentinc/ksql) for data enrichment, or you can optionally develop and run your own [Kafka Streams](http://docs.confluent.io/current/streams/index.html) application.
 Then a Kafka sink connector [kafka-connect-elasticsearch](http://docs.confluent.io/current/connect/connect-elasticsearch/docs/elasticsearch_connector.html) streams the data out of Kafka, applying another custom Kafka Connect transform called NullFilter.
 The data is materialized into [Elasticsearch](https://www.elastic.co/products/elasticsearch) for analysis by [Kibana](https://www.elastic.co/products/kibana).

 ![image](images/drawing.png)

+In this demo we have chosen to enable SSL for encryption and authentication for Kafka and SASL for Kafka communications with ZooKeeper.
+This provides example of how a production cluster would be configured in a secured environment.

 _Note_: this is a Docker environment and has all services running on one host.
 This demo is not to be used in production; this is exclusively to easily demo the Confluent Platform.
 In production, Confluent Control Center should be deployed with a valid license and with its own dedicated metrics cluster, separate from the cluster with production traffic.
 Using a dedicated metrics cluster is more resilient because it continues to provide system health monitoring even if the production traffic cluster experiences issues.